 In the previous post on EtherNet/IP™, the basics of the protocol and the benefits of using it with KEB drives were discussed.
 This post will review the steps to get KEB drives communicating with a Rockwell PLC and some of the more advanced features KEB drives offer with EtherNet/IP communication.

 Establishing communication with KEB drives and a Rockwell PLC using EtherNet/IP can be quick and easy using KEB’s available quick start guides and Start-Up Wizards in the Combivis 6 software.

 Beginning with the setup on the KEB drive, the first step is to get connected to the drive via the Combivis 6 software and then set the desired IP address and subnet mask for the device.
-The IP address can be set by rotary switches on the front of the drive or through the parameters of the drive using a static or DHCP/BOOTP configuration.
+Rotary switches can set the IP address on the front of the drive or through the parameters of the drive using a static or DHCP/BOOTP configuration.
 Once the IP address and subnet mask are defined, the EtherNet/IP scanner should be able to communicate with the drive.
-The next step is to define the process data mapping for the Implicit Data communication.
+The next step is to define the process of data mapping for Implicit Data communication.

 Advanced EtherNet/IP Functions

 In addition to the basic implicit and explicit communication, KEB offers a variety of more advanced features for EtherNet/IP users to offer flexibility and improved performance.